gcallah/BookReviews/hume.md

 been cemented by the mid-eighteenth century by, for example, Jean d’Alembert, whom Hume had befriended."
 (53)

-OK, very well, but what in the world does the fact that Hume had befriended an important figure in calculus, which came to be extensively used in economics a century after Hume's death, have to do with Hume's status as an economist?
+OK, very well, but what does the fact that Hume had befriended an important figure in calculus, which came to be extensively used in economics a century after Hume's death, have to do with Hume's status as an economist?
 And if, as the authors arguably contend, the binomial theorem is actually important